raisov/resourceloader/README.md

 * You can work under the assumption that the same URL will always return the same resource.
 * The library should be easy to integrate into new iOS project / apps.

 The library is designed in accordance with these requirements.
-It contains some unit tests for loading images, xml, pdf and json resources.
+It contains some unit tests for loading JPEG, PNG, XML, PDF and JSON resources.

 In addition, TestLoader iOS application was developed to demonstrate the use of the library.